L1M1N4L/A-guide-to-learning-Japanese/README.md

 - Studying Japanese grammar through structured lessons (which later will be provided in this guide).
 - Immersing oneself in easy content with high repetition.
 This step will consume a significant amount of time and effort.

+### The japanese writing system
+When starting to learn Japanese, mastering the three writing systems is important.
+These systems, hiragana, katakana, and kanji, each serve distinct purposes and play vital roles in reading, writing, and understanding the language.
+#### Hiragana: The Phonetic Alphabet
+- Hiragana is a set of 46 characters that represent the basic sounds of the Japanese language.
+These characters are primarily used for particles, native Japanese words, and portions of words.
+Hiragana is essential for expressing the pronunciation of Japanese words and sentences correctly.